 In the years since 2017, Equi-Ed’s program horses have come to my farm in more orderly evacuations an additional five times (2017, 2019, and three times in 2020).
 During the 2019 Kincade Fire, their home ranch was once again threatened.
 These lengthy disruptions in the program have been hard on this little organization, and it has impacted their ability to fundraise to support the therapeutic riding they offer.
 This is no glitzy, high-end non-profit.
 They work hard for every donor dollar that comes in, all the while providing a high level of care for their 10 horses.

 After the 2017 Tubbs Fire, Equi-Ed was able to bring their horses home after a long month of evacuation.
 They went right back to offering the life-changing programs they provide for disabled children and adults.
-But as they settle back into their new normal, they realize there is a legion of heavily traumatized Sonoma County children who had fled for their lives as well.
+But as they tried to settle back into their new normal, they realized there was a legion of heavily traumatized Sonoma County children who had fled for their lives as well.
 Equi-Ed responded by offering free therapeutic horse programs for children who lost their homes to the fire.
 These programs continued for months and made a big difference in the recovery of dozens

-I am nominating Equi-Ed because they have been hit by wildfires and are persevering in the face of staggering losses.
+I am nominating Equi-Ed because they have truly been hard hit by wildfires and yet have kept persevering in the face of staggering losses.
 They contribute so much to their community and the people they serve.
 They have changed many lives for the better through their efforts, through thick and thin.” —Katie Moore

 Equi-Ed was the winner of Hope in the Saddle’s 2022 Tack Room Makeover contest, for which they received a prize package from Nutrena® and Tractor Supply Co.!